OpenAssetIO/OpenAssetIO/CONTRIBUTING.md

 For markdown documents, line wrapping is also performed at 72 characters, where possible.

+### Example code

+An exception to the above is for code examples written in Python.
+Here, PEP8 should be strictly followed, including it's naming conventions.

 ### IDE configuration

 To aid in conforming to our coding style a [`.editorconfig`](https://editorconfig.org/)